tomkelly111/Beansters/README.md

 JAVASCRIPT - No errors were returned when code was checked with the official [JS Hint validator](https://jshint.com/).

-PYTHON - No errors were shown when code was checked with the Code Institute Python Linter (https://pep8ci.herokuapp.com/).
+PYTHON - No errors were shown when code was checked with the Code Institute Python Linter (https://pep8ci.herokuapp.com/) save for 2 errors in settings.py where lines were too long.

-Accessibility - I confirmed the code used is accessible by using lighthouse in devtools although at times performance dips into the 80s % but i beleive this may be due to poor internet connection.
+Accessibility - I confirmed the code used is accessible by using lighthouse in devtools although at times performance dips into the 80s % but i believe this may be due to poor internet connection.